Emit-Solar/telegraf-cfg/README.md

 ```
 sudo ./setup.sh
 ```
-This will setuo the CAN HAT and install telegraf and rpi-connect.
+This will setuo the CAN HAT and install telegraf.
 A prompt will also ask you if the customer's inverter is Huawei or Growatt.
 Once complete, the Pi will reboot.